ps4star/FSE/ref.md

 Below are a few examples (with XSE output for comparison) just to show off what FSE is capable of.

-My personal favorite command in the whole language: applymovement...
+My personal favorite command in the whole language: applymovement...<br>

 FSE
 ```
 setspeed fast